-The price of our Class A common stock may be volatile, and you could lose all or part of your investment.
+The price of our Class A common stock may be volatile, and you could lose all or part of your investment.\

 The trading price of our Class A common stock is likely to be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
-For example, the closing price of our Class A common stock since its trading began on May 14, 2021, to August 10, 2021, has ranged from a low of \$11.30 to a high of \$26.97.
+For example, the closing price of our Class A common stock since its trading began on May 14, 2021, to November 5, 2021, has ranged from a low of \$11.30 to a high of \$33.45.
 The stock market in general, and pharmaceutical and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.

 Broad market and industry factors may negatively affect the market price of our Class A common stock, regardless of our actual operating performance.
-In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include:
+In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include the timing and re esults of nonclini cal studies and clinical t rials of ata cicept or any future prod luct candidates we may dev elop or 1 hose of our competitors;